mdickinson/quadfloat/docs/source/tutorial.rst

     >>> print next_up(x)
     1.1000000000000000000000000000000003

-Note that there's a common type :class:`~quadfloat.api._BinaryFloat` for all binary floating-point numbers, regardless of their format.
+Note that there's a common type :class:`~quadfloat.api.BinaryFloat` for all binary floating-point numbers, regardless of their format.